I will bring better guidance to our GUSD community.

 What should never happen is feeling helpless or overwhelmed when it comes to navigating our school system.
 If it’s out of reach, it’s NOT a resource.

-I promise to do better supporting students and families with useful guidance.
-I want you to know where to turn when you need help, especially with Special Education.
-Parents should know what their school offers in terms of IEPs or 504s (and just what those letters and numbers mean).
-I will work to make the process of gathering resources clearer and more accessible to parents who are not education experts (which is most of us!).
+I have worked hard as your Board Trustee to provide hands-on guidance to our families.
+Now more than ever, students in Special Education need to know what their school offers in terms of IEPs or 504s (and just what those letters and numbers mean).
+I’ve worked to make the process of gathering resources clearer and more accessible to parents who are not education experts (which is most of us!) by having public info sessions and working with District staff to ease the way for families navigating SpEd.

-I will work with our teachers and principals and staff: what are the obstacles to excellence at your school and how can I, as a Board Member, help remove them?
-I want to address the counseling shortage that is affecting our kids’ ability to make informed career and college decisions, and increase the number of school nurses and social workers within GUSD.
+We know there is a counseling shortage that is affecting our kids’ ability to make informed career and college decisions, and increase the number of school nurses and social workers within GUSD.
 I will make sure our incredible teachers have adequate training and support to work with new curriculum materials.

 I know that each school has both basic and unique needs.
 I will make sure our Board needs to work with the superintendent, principals, and teachers to make sure the money gets where it is needed most.
 We know our FLAG programs require materials and support that differ from those for Special Education.
 I’m not only a parent who has been through the process with my own kids, but I also hold a Master’s in social work.
 And I know what a challenge it has been for myself and many others, despite my expertise.
 I will make sure that there are clearer paths for getting help through IEPs and 504 plans.